HTTP-RPC/Kilo/README.md

 ### BeanAdapter Class
 The `BeanAdapter` class allows the contents of a Java Bean object to be returned from a service method.
 This class implements the `Map` interface and exposes any properties defined by the Bean as entries in the map, allowing custom data types to be serialized to JSON.

-For example, the statistical data discussed in the previous section might be represented by the following Bean class:
+For example, the following Bean class might be used to represent a set of simple statistical data about a collection of values:

     public class Statistics {
         private int count = 0;